2022 Corvette for a Cure - You Could Win Jeff Gordon's Corvette

 Proceeds Support The Race Against Childhood Cancer Through Jeff Gordon Children’s Foundation

-Four-time NASCAR Cup Series champion Jeff Gordon, one of the most iconic names in racing and pop culture, launches his namesake Foundation’s sixteenth annual CORVETTE FOR A CURE fundraiser on September 1, 2021.
+Four-time NASCAR Cup Series champion Jeff Gordon, one of the most iconic names in racing and pop culture, launches his namesake Foundation’s seventeenth annual CORVETTE FOR A CURE fundraiser on September 15, 2022.

-Since 2006, Gordon has donated one of his personal Corvettes to Jeff Gordon Children’s Foundation with tickets made available for purchase that provide the opportunity to win it.
+Since 2006, Gordon has donated one of his personal Corvettes to Jeff Gordon Children’s Foundation.

-Everyone who purchases tickets to win Gordon’s Corvette C8 September 1, 2021 — September 8, 2021 also will be automatically entered into an additional $10,000 cash prize drawing.
+Everyone who enters to win Gordon’s Corvette C8 between September 15, 2022 — September 22, 2022 also will be automatically entered into an additional $10,000 cash prize drawing.